matze-dd/Tex2txt/README.md

 console or script.
-Furthermore, at least the application script [shell.py](shell.py) from section [Application examples](#application-examples) can be run, if the LanguageTool software is present.
+Furthermore, at least the application script [shell.py](shell.py) from section [Application examples](#application-examples) can be run, if option --server is used or the LanguageTool software is present locally.
 For example, this could look like
 ```
 py -3 shell.py --html t.tex > t.html